By Ben Welsh •

 I'm sorry to report its beautiful, circular table appears to already be gone.

 Underneath where it once sat is the logo of the defunct Times-Mirror company.Here's the latest picture of the table I have, taken during a recent visit with Iris Lee.

 Definitely not haunted.

-You probably can't see in very well but it's a darkened and long-abandoned cafeteria.
+You probably can't see in very well but it's the darkened and long-abandoned executive cafeteria.
+It once displayed works by Picasso.
 Locked.Nevermind.
 Where there's a will there's a way.
 I'm in.